Equality and Diversity

 Equality Objectives

-To promote a culture of respect and inclusion by embedding equality into all aspects of teaching, learning, and the wider curriculum.
+4. Promote a culture of respect and inclusion, embedding equality into all aspects of teaching, learning, and school life.